markyoder/wasp_clone/waspcore/README.md

 Additional meta data for parent/inner nodes consists of:

-1) First child pool index - the index of the first child.
+1. First child pool index - the index of the first child.
-2) The number of children.
+2. The number of children.

 There is a convenient TreeNodeView class that provides consilidated per-node data access.

+## Interpreter
+The interpreter is the base class to facilitate all syntax specific interpreters ([DDI](/waspddi/README.md), [SON](/waspson/README.md), etc.).
+The interpreter brokers transactions between the lexer and parser and stages and stores the parse tree for future access.

+The interpreter manages the TreeNodePool and tracks the root of the parse tree.
+It also provides a stage construct to facilitate text syntax where hierarchy is ambiguous and sub-trees may not exist to immediate parent (E.g., see [DDI](/waspddi/README.md) for active use).